Seattle Symphony Press Kit

 To provide the highest quality symphonic music in a distinctive way for the cultural enrichment, education, engagement and enjoyment of audiences locally, nationally and internationally.

-Ludovic Morlot is Music Director of the Seattle Symphony, and celebrates his third year in that role during the 2013–2014 season.
-He is assisted by Jeff Tyzik, Principal Pops Conductor; Stilian Kirov, Associate Conductor; and Joseph Crnko, Associate Conductor for Choral Activities.
+Ludovic Morlot is Music Director of the Seattle Symphony, and celebrates his fourth year in that role during the 2014–2015 season.
+He is assisted by Thomas Dausgaard, Principal Guest Conductor; Jeff Tyzik, Principal Pops Conductor; Stilian Kirov, Associate Conductor; and Joseph Crnko, Associate Conductor for Choral Activities.

 More than 315,000 people attend Seattle Symphony, Benaroya Hall and community performances annually.